beastapp-org/privacy-policy/policy.md

 We do not knowingly collect data from children under 13.
 If discovered, such data will be deleted.

 ✅ 9.
+Zero Tolerance for Child Sexual Abuse Material (CSAM)

+We have a zero-tolerance policy toward content that exploits or harms children, including Child Sexual Abuse Material (CSAM) and Child Sexual Abuse and Exploitation (CSAE).
+Any content or behavior involving such material is strictly prohibited.

+If we become aware of CSAM content, we will:

+Immediately report it to the appropriate legal authorities (e.g., NCMEC).

+Remove the content and suspend or terminate the associated user account.

+Cooperate with law enforcement investigations as required by law.

+We encourage users to report any such content directly within the app or by emailing: 📧 supports@beastapp.com.

+✅ 10.
 Data Retention

 We retain your personal data as long as necessary for operational, legal, and regulatory compliance purposes.

-✅ 10.
+✅ 11.
 Your Rights

 You can access, update, or delete your personal data at any time by contacting us at supports@beastapp.com.

-✅ 11.
+✅ 12.
 Restrictions on Use of App Content

 You shall not sell, license, rent, distribute, reproduce, or exploit any content, data, or material provided by the app without explicit permission.
 This includes AI-generated results, videos, UI, and media.

-✅ 12.
+✅ 13.
 Advertising and Monetization

 We use ad networks like Google AdMob or Meta to display ads.

-✅ 13.
+✅ 14.
 Ad Personalization Options

 You may receive personalized ads based on app usage or location.
 You can manage preferences in your device settings.

-✅ 14.
+✅ 15.
 Opting Out of Tracking

-You can disable personalized ads and tracking through your device's ad settings panel.
+You can disable personalized ads and tracking through your device’s ad settings panel.

-✅ 15.
+✅ 16.
 Data Transfers Across Borders

 Your data may be processed outside your country of residence.
 We take steps to ensure appropriate safeguards.

-✅ 16.
+✅ 17.
 Biometric and Sensitive Data

 We do not collect biometric or highly sensitive data without your explicit consent.

-✅ 17.
+✅ 18.
 In-App Purchase Data

 All purchases are processed via secure third-party platforms.
 We do not store financial data.

-✅ 18.
+✅ 19.
 Push Notifications & Communications

 We may send you updates via push notifications or email.
 You can opt out in app settings.

-✅ 19.
+✅ 20.
 Analytics and Diagnostics

 We use analytics tools to monitor performance and fix issues.

-✅ 20.
+✅ 21.
 Changes to Your Personal Info

 You can edit your profile or contact support to update your data.

-✅ 21.
+✅ 22.
 Social Media Integrations

 When you link social accounts, certain data may be shared with those platforms.

-✅ 22.
+✅ 23.
 App Permissions Overview

 We request permissions for functions like camera, storage, and microphone.
 You can revoke these in device settings.

-✅ 23.
+✅ 24.
 User Consent

 By using the app, you consent to this privacy policy and its terms.

-✅ 24.
+✅ 25.
 Public Profiles & Discovery

 Usernames and avatars may be visible publicly, based on your privacy settings.

-✅ 25.
+✅ 26.
 GDPR/CCPA Rights

 Residents of applicable regions have rights to access, delete, and control data.
 Contact us to exercise these rights.

-✅ 26.
+✅ 27.
 Data Breach Procedures

 In the event of a data breach, users will be notified as required by law.

-✅ 27.
+✅ 28.
 Policy Change Notification

 We will notify users through app updates or emails when this policy changes.

-✅ 28.
+✅ 29.
 Third-Party Links and Services

 We are not responsible for data practices of external links or services accessed through our app.

-✅ 29.
+✅ 30.
 Revoking Consent

 You may revoke data sharing consent at any time in your app settings.

-✅ 30.
+✅ 31.
 Contact Us

 For any questions or data-related issues, reach us at: 📧 supports@beastapp.com